Collecting: History

 Collecting is a practice with a very old cultural history.
 In Mesopotamia, collecting practices have been noted among royalty and elites as far back as the 3rd millennium BCE.
 The Egyptian Ptolemaic dynasty collected books from all over the known world at the Library of Alexandria.
 The Medici family, in Renaissance Florence, made the first effort to collect art by private patronage, this way artists could be free for the first time from the money given by the Church and Kings; this citizenship tradition continues today with the work of private art collectors.
 Many of the world's popular museums—from the Metropolitan in New York City to the Thyssen in Madrid or the Franz Mayer in Mexico City—have collections formed by the collectors that donated them to be seen by the general public.

 The collecting hobby is a modern descendant of the "cabinet of curiosities" which was common among scholars with the means and opportunities to acquire unusual items from the 16th century onwards.
 Planned collecting of ephemeral publications goes back at least to George Thomason in the reign of Charles I and Samuel Pepys in that of Charles II.
 Collecting engravings and other prints by those whose means did not allow them to buy original works of art also goes back many centuries.
 The progress in 18th-century Paris of collecting both works of art and of curiosité, dimly echoed in the English curios, and the origins in Paris, Amsterdam and London of the modern art market have been increasingly well documented and studied since the mid-19th century.

 The involvement of larger numbers of people in collecting activities came with the prosperity and increased leisure for some in the later 19th century in industrial countries.
 That was when collecting such items as antique china, furniture and decorative items from oriental countries became established.
 The first price guide was the Stanley Gibbons catalogue issued in November 1865.

-On the Internet

-The Internet offers many resources to any collector: personal sites presenting one's collection, tools for tracking conditions and number of items collected, item identification tools, pricing guides, online collectable catalogs, online marketplaces, trading platforms, collector clubs, autograph clubs, collector forums, and collector mailing lists.

-Some of the most popular collecting websites are StampWorld, Delcampe, and Numista.

-Some of the most spread collectables online are stamps and coins.
+The history of collecting is chronicled in the book Lock, Stock, and Barrel: The story of collecting.
+This well-researched book on collecting, written by Elizabeth and Douglas Rigby, was published by J. B. Lippincott & Co., a major publisher in Philadelphia.
+"An important book as well as a delightful one.
+I recommend it urgently as the best all around volume in its field," wrote Vincent Starrett of the Chicago Tribune in a review of the book.
+In addition to being reviewed by newspapers, magazines, and journals -- such as The Chicago Tribune, The New York Times, The Saturday Review, New York History, The Pennsylvania Magazine of History, and The American Scholar -- the book also has been cited in academic studies on collecting.